As a sole trader, you are your business – meaning that your business finances are an extension of sorts of your personal finances.

 Also, Hnry does your taxes

-As well as allocating your money however you choose, Hnry also takes care of all your tax needs.
-As an app designed purely for sole traders, we handle every aspect of your tax obligations, letting you focus on what you do best – running your business and living your life.
+As well as allocating your money however you choose, Hnry also takes care of all your tax admin.
+It’s an app designed specifically for sole traders, handling every aspect of your tax obligations and letting you focus on what you do best – running your business and living your life.

 For just 1% + GST of your sole trader income, capped at $1,500 +GST a year, we calculate, deduct, and pay all your taxes, levies, and whatnot for you, including: